Tiger Bay State Forest

 The Tiger Bay State Forest is in the U.S. state of Florida.
 The 27330 acre forest is located in Volusia County, Florida, between Daytona Beach and DeLand.

 History

 Tiger Bay State Forest consists of large areas of swamp with embedded pine islands and a large pine ridge area.
 The purchase of this forest began in 1977 under the Environmentally Endangered Lands Program, with additional acquisitions made in 1994 and 1998.
 Tiger Bay State Forest is located among several publicly owned lands which create wildlife corridors for species listed as endangered, threatened or of special concern.
 Roaming habitat is available for the Florida black bear as well as potential nesting and foraging area for the bald eagle.

 Tiger Bay State Forest was severely impacted by the 1998 Summer Wildfire Firestorm.
-Approximately 15000 acre of the forest were burned during these catastrophic wildfires.
+Approximately 15000 acre of the forest were burned by wildfires.
 Restoration included extensive salvage timber removal and reforestation efforts have been completed.